SamEThibault/meta-pe-prep/Networking/networking_general.md

 - DHCP Scope: Range of IP addresses that the DHCP server can assign to clients.
 - IP addresses are leased, not owned.
 This is to ensure the DHCP server can reclaim unused addresses and reassign them to other clients.
 - You can create reservations on the DHCP server, which assigns a specific IP address to a specific MAC address.
 This is useful for devices that need a consistent IP address.

+Websockets:
+- Example to showcase its use: Chat application: john sends a message to Mary.
+In a traditional REST-based approach, John would send a POST to the server, and Mary wouldn't get notified.
+We would have to use short polling: Mary would have to query the server every few seconds to check for new messages.
+This is outdated, inefficient, but still used due to its simplicity.
+In this scenario, the server can't push data to the client.
+- With websockets: Client and server establish a persistent connection.
+The client sends over a message to the server, and the server can broadcast the message to Mary in real-time.
+- Websockets are built on top on TCP and work on the application layer (L7).